hiabhinavvv/capstone-project-1/readme.md

 needs to be updated.

 ## current progress
-lookin at tutorials on how to work with git and github
+need to jenkins and docker

 ## requirements
 flask